- Commitment to myself

 Commitment to myself

-Today, 31st of August, I’m making a public commitment to myself, to publish at least one blog post every month for the next year.
-Whilst I admit that the target/goal is rather low, the main reason for making this commitment is to ensure that I make some time each month to reflect on my experiences, particular topics of interest, or perhaps, conduct and document minor research in emerging fields or trends.
-Furthermore, the target of one blog post a month is the minimum, meaning I might be inclined to publish more posts depending on my time availability and inspirational level.
-I intend writing about my experiences (both personal & professional), and my interests (ex: Sustainable development, AI or FinTech).
+I’m making a public commitment to myself, to publish blog posts more frequently going forward.
+The main reason for this commitment is to ensure that I make some time to reflect on my experiences, particular topics of interest, or perhaps, conduct and document minor research in emerging fields or trends.
+Furthermore, I have set a current target of one blog post per month although I might be inclined to publish more posts depending on my time availability and inspirational level.
+I intend writing about my experiences (both personal & professional), and my interests (ex: Indie Hacking, Sustainable development, AI, and FinTech).

 For a while now, I have wanted to try journaling regularly, having been introduced first-hand to some of the benefits during my foundational year at Lancaster ISC.
 Unfortunately however, I haven’t been able to make time for it, between work, professional exams, e-learnings and my myriad of side-projects.
 At least, that’s the excuse I initially told myself to justify why I couldn’t blog regularly.
 But when something is important enough, you’ll make time for it.
 The below are therefore, my reasons for wanting to write more (aka; the list of reasons that made writing regularly, important enough to me, to make time for).

 Achieve clarity of thought by untangling the spaghetti and abstract ideas in my head